ksheumaker/homeassistant-apsystems_ecur/README.md

 ```

 ## Setup
-Option 1:
-Easiest option, install the custom component using HACS by searching for "APSystems ECU-R".
+Install the custom component using HACS by searching for "APSystems ECU-R".
 If you are unable to find the integration in HACS, select HACS in left pane, select Integrations.
 In the top pane right from the word Integrations you can find the menu (three dots above eachother).
 Select Custom Repositories and add the URL: https://github.com/ksheumaker/homeassistant-apsystems_ecur below that select category Integration.

 ## Configuration
 choose [Configuration] > [Devices & Services] > [+ Add Integration] and search for search for "APSystems PV solar ECU" which enables you to configure the integration settings.
 Provide the WIFI IP-address from the ECU, and set the update interval (300 seconds is the default).